Get,

 Uses of Mushrooms

 Wide varieties of mushrooms are used extensively used throughout the world.
 It is known as the ”meat” of the vegetarian world, after paneer.
-Small varieties of mushrooms are usually used in soups or curries, it gives an umami taste to it and also helps thicken the curry or soup.
-It provides perfect creaminess to the low-calorie dishes like veg. au gratin, soups, curries, or salad dressing.
+Small varieties of mushrooms are usually used in soups or curries, it gives an umami taste to it and also help thicken the curry or soup.
+It provides perfect creaminess to low-calorie dishes like veg. au gratin, soups, curries, or salad dressing.

 Mushrooms taste beautiful when combined with eggs and few spices.
 Try making egg mushroom scramble on mushroom egg on toast.
-The grilling or sautéing of mushroom holds its nutritional properties intact as compared to frying them.
+The grilling or sautÃing of mushrooms holds its nutritional properties intact as compared to frying them.

 Before preparing the mushrooms, make sure you wash them thoroughly with cold water and wipe them out.
 Cleaning the mushrooms with a little bit of Maida and cold water can help remove all the dirt in no time.